DanielYohai/PluralsightProject0/tasks.md

 Begin your project by creating a Python file named `main.py` in the root folder of your project.

-Within the file `main.py`, create a Python list object called variable "t" that will be a List of Tesla Numbers to be defined as all numbers that are divisible by 3.
+Within the file `main.py`, create a Python list object called variable `t` that will be a List of Tesla Numbers to be defined as all numbers that are divisible by 3.
 The range will start at integer 3 and continue until integer 3003 in steps of 3, and thus will include all multiples of 3 including the integer 3000 (but not including integer 3003), i.e. a total of 1000 integer numbers.

 `>>> t = list(range(3,3003,3))`